-Garcia now rode in an ICE unmarked car.
+Garcia rode in an unmarked car on black highway.

-“My son is waiting for me at the airport,” he said.
+“My son is waiting for me at the airport,” he said to the ICE agent.

-Shelly Narayan was leaving the lab, frustrated because she had been unable to ask the rushed Garcia how to proceed with her experiment.
-Then he had been less than sympathetic after she explained that she was late due to her crazy schedule.
+Back at the lab, Shelly Narayan cleared her desk to leave.
+There was nothing to do because she had been unable to ask the rushed Garcia how to proceed with her experiment.

 Or had he simply forgotten their appointment?

-Two nights ago on call at a community hospital, Hunterview, she had assisted surgeons in seven back-to-back Cesareans: a blur of blood, screaming infants in warmers, cold operating rooms, tired parents and hurried attending doctors.
+Two nights ago, on call, she had assisted in seven back-to-back Cesareans: a blur of blood, screaming infants, cold operating rooms, tired parents and hurried attending doctors.

 Her doctor father complained, “I don’t have time anymore to talk to my patients, beta.
-I point and click my way through a maze of boxes — like the video games you kids play.
-Yesterday, I had to finish modules for billing and compliance before I could log in to learn about this new implant for depression.”
+I point and click my way through a maze of boxes on the screen — like the video games you kids play.
+Yesterday, I had to finish modules for billing and compliance before I could even log in to learn about this new implant for depression.”

 “Yes Papa.
 But you’re close to retirement.
-You don’t have to put up with that much longer.”
+You don’t have to do that much longer.”

-Painstakingly, Shelly sewed the mother’s skin together, striving for the best cosmetic result, the only resident Brickstone allowed to do this final step, the only thing the patient would see.
+Painstakingly, Shelly sewed the mother’s skin together, striving for the best cosmetic result, the only assistant Brickstone allowed to do this final step which was the only thing the patient would see.

-One evening, driving home from Hunterview after being on-call the night before, she fell asleep and rear-ended a Medical Center shuttle headed to San Francisco.
+One evening, driving home from Hunterview after being on-call, she fell asleep and rear-ended a Pandol Medical Center shuttle headed to San Francisco.

-Undisturbed, the bus driver and passengers moved on— thanks to physics’ laws of momentum for a collision between a large (mega-bus) and small (energy-efficient car) mass — which left the bus occupants unaware of the accident.
+Undisturbed, the bus driver and passengers moved on— thanks to physics’ laws of momentum for a collision between masses, a large (mega-bus) and small (energy-efficient car)— which left the bus riders unaware there was an accident.
 Her vehicle suffered expensive damage.
-Now, she called for rides when she was sleep-deprived.

 Returning to her apartment, it was dark.
 Her housemate, Lucky was on call tonight.